EricDales/trusted-runner-spec/README.md

 ## The place to be

 What is the best place to control what's going on in a software factory ?
-- the code -> No
+- the code -> NO
-- the CI controller -> No
+- the CI controller -> NO
 - the CI build agent -> YES YES YES
 <br/>

 GitHub Actions is a great CI system that provides a large autonomy to developer.
-The purpose of this specification is to tell how we can conciliate this great tool with sf service provider concern.
+The purpose of this specification is to tell how we can conciliate this great tool with sf service provider concerns.
 Now let's move to the [spec](SPEC.md).
 <br/><br/>